 BEAR Network Graduate Mobility Grant 2019-2020

-Maxime Belin is currently finishing his Master in Political Science at the University of Montreal.
+Maxime Belin is currently finishing his Master in Political Science at the University of Montreal (Canada).
 He graduated with a bachelor’s degree in Political Science and a bachelor’s degree in International Relations from HEIP (Paris, France).
 He began to take an active interest in the post-Soviet space during a semester in London after working on the future of Eastern Europe in the European Union.
 He reinforced his interest after a summer school at the University Charles of Prague where he could see that the Soviet past remains well anchored.
 His research interests focus mainly on relations between Russia and the post-Soviet States, Russian political and military strategies, as well as ideologies of Pan-Slavism and Eurasism.
 Hence, Maxime’s subject of memory consists in understanding the mechanisms that come into play in the differences of the perception of the real or supposed threat of Russia by states linked to the USSR.
-An academic exchange at the University of Tartu (Estonia) will allow him a better understanding the relations between this country and Russia.
+An academic exchange at the University of Tartu (Estonia) will allow him to better understand the relations between this country and Russia.
 To read his mobility report, click here.

 Clara Bort is a graduate student in political science at Université de Montréal.
 She also holds a bachelor in International Studies, specialized in peace and security studies.
 She also studied Russian foreign policy, theories on nationalism and conflicts in the Eurasian region.
 She now intends to specialize in comparative politics and identity transformations in Eastern Europe.
 She wants to focus on the role of history and the way it is told in the process nation-building.
 More specifically, her master’s thesis will analyze how collective memory is used in the Museum of Occupation in Riga, Latvia, and what influence this monument has on nation-building.